samirmenon/contrack/README.txt

 This repository contains the original contrack implementation as well as a Matlab reimplementation.

-StanfordTools-DWI : C++ Contrack implementation src : Matlab Contrack implementation
+StanfordTools-DWI : C++ Contrack implementation (math in DTIStats.cpp) src : Matlab Contrack implementation